430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 Daine: "It looks good, its easy to navigate and its functional overall, there is nothing I would really change however there isnt any back buttons"

 Patryk: "I like your colour scheme it fits well together, the font is cool and i like the text colour overall i like the colours and icons used however the phone descriptions are too small and the homepage title is too small"

+Ash: it looks nice because of the professional colour scheme and all the phones look nice and well presented as well all the link's work which is really good and so does the navigation. you have a nice variety of phones which is good and the website looks really good

 ## my website review
 The targeted audience for my website are customers who are interested in buying phones and their accessories.